|Prince Albert Arts Centre, 1010 Central Avenue|

 Culture Days raises the awareness, accessibility, participation and engagement of Canadians in the arts and cultural life of their communities.
 With the support of volunteer groups at the national, provincial and local levels, hundreds of thousands of artists, cultural workers, organizations and groups, volunteers and supporters self-mobilize to host free participatory public activities that take place in hundreds of cities and towns throughout the country over the last weekend of September each year.

-The City of Prince Albert received a SaskCulture Culture Days Hub Grant to support the 2017 events hosted by the Historical Society, John M. Cuelenaere Library, Mann Art Gallery, and Prince Albert Multicultural Council and the City of Prince Albert.
+The City of Prince Albert received a SaskCulture Culture Days Hub Grant to support the 2017 events hosted by the Historical Society, Mann Art Gallery, Prince Albert Multicultural Council, Prince Albert Council for the Arts, and the City of Prince Albert.

-Visit https://princealbert.sk.culturedays.ca for more information.
 Click here for the Culture Days poster of events!
-Watch for the 2017 Culture Days and Urban Art Tour brochure in late August.
+Visit the website for the 2017 Culture Days and Urban Art Tour brochure and more information.

 |Canada 150 Mosaic Mural|